Tax reform - Healthcare and employee benefit related changes

 Limitation on excessive employee compensation – Under section 162(m) of the current law, publicly traded corporations are not allowed to deduct more than $1 million in compensation annually that is paid to the covered employees (i.e. CEO and certain other highly paid officers), with a big exception for performance-based compensation.
 The Act repeals the performance-based compensation exception.
 There are other modifications to the definition of covered employees and expands what is considered an applicable employer.
 This provision is effective beginning with all taxable years after Dec.
 31, 2017, except for written binding contracts if effect on Nov.
 2, 2017, that have not been materially modified.

-Additional guidance will be essential to fully interpret the transition rule for written binding contracts already in existence.
+The IRS issued additional guidance in Notice 2018-68 to clarify some aspects of the new section 162(m) provisions.
+Additional guidance will still be essential to fully interpret the transition rule for written binding contracts already in existence.
 Until further guidance is issued, employers who are affected by section 162(m) will need to carefully examine existing contracts and modifications to understand whether the deduction for payments should be limited.

 Excise tax on excess executive compensation paid by tax-exempt organizations – Similarly, with covered employees of publicly traded corporations the Act will begin imposing an excise tax on excess executive compensation paid by tax-exempt (and related) organizations for taxable years after Dec.
 31, 2017.
 The excise tax imposed is the sum of (1) remuneration paid by an applicable tax-exempt organization to any covered employee in excess of $1 million, and (2) any excess parachute payments made to covered employees.
 The employer will be liable for an excise tax of 21 percent imposed on the excess.
 An applicable tax-exempt organization includes any organization exempt from tax under Section 501(a), as well as other types of tax-exempt entities defined in the Act.
 Further the Act defines a 'covered employee' as one of the five highly compensated employees of the organization for the taxable year, or any covered employee in a year after 2016.